wjdhamilton/dry-rb.org/source/gems/dry-component/booting-a-dependency.html.md

 end
 ```

 After defining the finalization block our container will not call it until its own finalization.
-This means we can require file that defines our container and ask it to boot *just that one :persistence dependency*:
+This means we can require a file that defines our container and ask it to boot *just that one :persistence dependency*:

 ``` ruby
 # under /my/app/boot/container.rb